-French butter cookies may be something of a misnomer.
-Because to emphasize only the butter in these homemade little lovelies from Brittany, or Breton, doesn’t convey the incredibly crisp, crumbly texture and the sparest lilt of sea salt.
+“French butter cookies” may be something of a misnomer if you ask us.
+Because to emphasize only the butter in these homemade little lovelies from Brittany, or Breton, doesn’t convey the incredibly crisp, crumbly, shortbread-like texture they boast and the sparest lilt of sea salt.
 If anything, they should be called “ooh la la” cookies.
-Or simply “we find it impossible to stop noshing them” cookies.–Renee Schettler Rossi
+Or maybe simply “we find it impossible to stop noshing them” cookies.–Renee Schettler Rossi

 French Butter Cookies

-- 10 tablespoons (5 ounces or 150 grams) butter, at room temperature
+- 10 tablespoons butter, at room temperature

-- 1/2 cup (125 grams) granulated sugar
+- 1/2 cup granulated sugar

 - 3 pinches fine sea salt

-- 2 cups (250 grams) all-purpose flour
+- 2 cups all-purpose flour

 - 1 tablespoon baking powder